 However, the major drawback of the iBuyPower Gaming Enthusiast Desktop is its GPU capabilities.
 The graphics card is an NVIDIA GeForce GT710 1GB.
 It’s not a high-end card, in fact, it is an entry-level card that is added to bolster the onboard integrated graphics which you will find on most processors at this price front.
 If you’re concerned about its performance, you can play new games at low settings along with MOBA titles.
 This is still a win considering the iBuyPower Gaming Enthusiast Desktop falls under the $500 category.

 8. CUK Lineage AMD Ryzen 3 Gaming Desktop

 If you’re someone who is all down for the graphics card, you would not be disappointed with the CUK Lineage Gaming Desktop.
 It’s the first option on our list that does everything well in the graphics department as well as storage.
 However, as we have previously mentioned, you cannot fulfill all peripherals if you have a limited budget to spend.
 Henceforth, there are certain compromises that must be made.

 As what’s powering the device is a dual-core Pentium processor which is the PC’s major bottleneck.
 There are several games on the market that does not run on dual-core CPUs.
 However, there are most titles that do run on the listed processor.
 Do take note that does not expect the system to run smoothly without any hiccups in areas where more processing power is required.

-That’s all for our list of best gaming desktops under $500.
-If you see any option that best fits your needs, is sure to check the required specifications.
+That’s all for our list of best gaming pc build under 500.
+If you see any option that best fits your needs, it is sure to check the required specifications.
 All of the listed options mentioned above have their own set of advantages and disadvantages with their own set of internals.
 There’s a possibility that you can buy a unit with a powerful processor like the Intel Core-i5 and then add a decent GPU later on.